conao3/celpa/README.md

 - `package-build-archive-dir` : Location to store `archive-contents` and any built packages.

-- `package-build-recipes-dir` : Directory containing MELPA compatible recipes.
+- `package-build-recipes-dir` : Directory containing CELPA compatible recipes.
 See [Recipe Format](#recipe-format) section for more details.